-In the third grade, I became infatuated with books and reading and, upon discovering The Little House in the Big Woods series by Laura Ingalls Wilder, with writing.
-People could write about their very own lives—what a revelation.
-But my life was too boring to write about, so I wrote fiction instead.
-Lacking confidence, and having a brain that focused much better on a book than a blank page, I wrote sporadically for the next several decades.
+In the third grade, I became infatuated with reading and, upon discovering The Little House in the Big Woods series by Laura Ingalls Wilder, with writing.
+People could write about their own lives—what a revelation.
+But my life seemed uninteresting, so I wrote fiction instead.
+When I say write, I mean sporadic scribblings, for years.

 Academically, I thrived in school even as I daydreamed, bit my nails, and doodled on papers.
 The structure, the clarity of expectations, and the talented teachers all contributed to my success.
 And my career path—I would be a teacher because I felt I could be a good one.
 A writing career was impractical, I told myself, not the least because I had a distractible mind and a restless body.